Themes: Assistive Technology

 There is a need to open channels for collaborative innovation, as most Assistive Technology is designed, developed, and sold by large, private companies.

-Need for sustainable approach
+Need for a sustainable approach

 Providing a person with an Assistive Technology is not a “one-off” occurrence; rather, it is an end-to-end process, beginning with screening activities and encompassing assessment, selection, fitting, user training, follow-up, and maintenance.
 A sustainable systems approach is therefore essential.